ome/omero_search_engine/README.rst

 * They are in different formats
 * Some require preprocessing (e.g., converting to CSV)

+  - CSV files must follow the supported  structure to be indexed successfully.
+  - CSV templates are provided to guide users in preparing files that match the required format.

 **Example data resources:**

 * IDR Data resource  : Database with sources metadata
-* SSBD Data resource : CSV files exported from a different public resource
+* SSBD Data resource : CSV files exported from a different public resource and converted to the supported CSV format before indexing.
 * BIA Data resource : Data requiring conversion to CSV before indexing
 * Ome2024-ngff-challenge data resource : Data requiring conversion to CSV before indexing